Skip to main content

 Queen of the Heart

 Kunwar Pratap was in the Dangal Sthal practising his moves.
 Ajabdeh decided it was fair to know his strength before she summoned him.
 Sword in hand, in a white female warrior attire with only her face visible, she hid behind one of the large watchtowers of the Dangal, watching him move.
 She heard Rawatji say, "Your left hand is still weaker than the right one with the moves.
 Both should be perfect."
 A smile curved her lips.
-Knowing an opponent's weakness always helps, which is one rule of the war she always remembered.
+Knowing an opponent's weakness always helps, which is one rule of war she always remembered.

 Kunwar Pratap swung his sword with his left hand and turned around.
 He could sense someone watching; his sixth sense was never wrong.
 He looked around.
 Ajabdeh again peeped at the grounds to see that it was empty.
 He had left.
 She walked towards the empty ground, sword in hand.
 Suddenly, the cold blade of a sword was felt on her neck.
 She stopped still.